A Critical Assessment of the Brain Criticality Hypothesis: Addressing Some Arguments in Favor of The Criticality Hypothesis

 \subsection{Properties of power-law exponents}

-Now that we have clarified that power laws alone are not sufficient to imply criticality, what other evidence of criticality in neural activity is there?
-In fact, researchers can go beyond the mere existence of power laws and probe the mathematical relationship between different power-law exponents.
+Since power laws alone are not sufficient to imply criticality, researchers have gone beyond the mere existence of power laws to study the values of and mathematical relationships between different power-law exponents.
 In particular, one can study neuronal avalanche distributions as functions of size $s$ and duration $T$ independently.
 Each of these distributions will decay with its own, unique power-law exponent.
 Additionally, one can relate average avalanche size (denoted by $\langle s \rangle$) to avalanche duration, yielding a third exponent.
 These relations are given below:

-Sethna and other researchers~\cite{Sethna2001, sethna2004random} have shown that, as long as a system is scale-invariant, the relationship between exponents $\frac{\alpha_T - 1}{\alpha_s - 1} = \gamma$ will hold, irrespective of whether scale invariance is related to criticality.
+Sethna and other researchers~\cite{Sethna2001, sethna2004random} have shown that, as long as a system is scale-invariant, the relationship between exponents $\frac{\alpha_T - 1}{\alpha_s - 1} = \gamma$ will hold.
+These scaling relationships enable data to be collapsed or re-shaped, which can help eliminate finite-size artifacts and further verify true scale-invariance.
+This is true {\it regardless} of whether or not the underlying mechanism for these power laws is criticality~\cite{fisher1972scaling}.

-However, it appears that this result has been misinterpreted.
-Perhaps this is because it was originally provided in the context of critical systems, or because these power-law exponents are often given the moniker of ``critical'' exponents.
-Regardless, several researchers~\cite{PhysRevLett.108.208102, fontenele2019criticality} have used this result as a test of criticality in neural systems, even though, as we have already emphasized, {\it scale invariance is necessary, but not sufficient, for criticality}.
-This point has been made more explicit by the recent work of various researchers.
-For instance, Destexhe and Touboul,~\cite{DestexheENEURO.0551-20.2021} Chan {\it et al.},~\cite{PRXLife.3.013013} and Sun {\it et al.}~\cite{sun2025} all explicitly showed this relationship holds in various {\it non}-critical systems.
+Nonetheless, this result has been used as a test of criticality in neural systems~\cite{PhysRevLett.108.208102, fontenele2019criticality}, even though, as has already been emphasized, {\it scale invariance is necessary, but not sufficient, for criticality}.
+Several studies have demonstrated this by explicitly showing that this relationship holds in {\it non}-critical systems as well~\cite{touboul2017power, PRXLife.3.013013, sun2025}.
+This misinterpretation may exist because this result was originally provided in the context of critical systems, or because these power-law exponents are often given the moniker of ``critical'' exponents.

-It should also be noted that these scaling relationships enable data to be collapsed or reshaped, which can help eliminate finite-size artifacts and further verify true scale-invariance, {\it regardless} of whether or not the underlying mechanism for these power laws is criticality.~\cite{fisher1972scaling} Again, such measures are useful for verifying the existence of scale invariance, but more sophisticated methods are required to verify whether a system is critical.